ml-explore/mlx-examples/lora/README.md

 Fine-tuning a large model with LoRA requires a machine with a decent amount of memory.
 Here are some tips to reduce memory use should you need to do so:

-1. Tye quantization (QLoRA).
+1. Try quantization (QLoRA).
 You can use QLoRA by generating a quantized model with `convert.py` and the `-q` flag.
 See the [Setup](#setup) section for more details.